 This is the first step into the EAST Acting Studio.

-The work is simple.
-And it is profound.
+The work is simple and profound.

 Who It’s For…